operator-framework/enhancements/enhancements/orange_okt_proposition.md

-# OperatorSDK must embed natively all best practices and more
+# OperatorSDK should embed natively all best practices and more

 This is the title of the enhancement.
 Keep it simple and descriptive.
 A good title can help communicate what the enhancement is and should be considered as